vostersc/training/taskScoping.md

 - 2 (2 pts) - Typical a bug.
 - 3 (5 pts) - Refactor or feature.
 - 4 (8 pts) - Large refactor or large feature.
 - 5 (13 pts) - You shouldn't get a rating this high.
+The task likely needs to be broken down.
+Typically only retroactivly scored.